Google Ads for electricians in NZ: what it costs and when it's worth it

 For NZ electricians, a typical cost per lead runs between $25 and $80 depending on your location and the type of work.
 Emergency callouts sit toward the higher end because the searches are urgent and competitive.
 Installation work and specific services like EV charger installation or heat pump wiring often come in lower.

-Cost per click for electrical searches typically runs $2 to $6 in NZ.
+Cost per click for electrical searches typically runs $3 to $8 in NZ.
 Auckland and Wellington sit at the higher end.
 Smaller regions are cheaper.
+Across the electrical accounts we see, click-through rates of 6 to 8 percent and conversion rates of 9 to 11 percent are the healthy range, if your numbers are well below that, the setup is the problem, not the platform.

 Is $10 or $20 a day enough for Google Ads?